The New Zealand 'All Black' Haka - The Great War Dance and Sporting Spectacle

 But the power play on the pitch still wasn't really matched by the power of the haka.
-In truth 'Ka Mata' - despite the title of this essay - was not really a war haka but rather it was a ceremonial haka, and certainly the version presented in the early years (a brief four seconds from 1906 is included in the explanatory video below) would not really have put the fear of God into anyone.
-The rugby haka had to become more menacing, more expressive, and more like the tribal dances of old, if it was to be a truly fitting challenge laid down by 15 tough men taking on 15 tough opponents.
+In truth 'Ka Mata' - despite the title of this essay - was not really a war haka but rather it was a ceremonial haka, and certainly the version presented in the early years (a brief four seconds from 1906 is included in the explanatory video below) wouldn't have put the fear of God into anyone.
+The haka had to become more menacing and much more like the tribal dances of old, if it was to be a truly fitting challenge laid down by 15 tough men taking on 15 tough opponents.

-And that's exactly what has happened in the past few decades since the advent of live television coverage brought the game to an ever wider audience, and the advent of full professionalism in the 1990s led to rugby becoming not merely a match, but an event with extensive build-ups and pre-match entertainments.
-The more the players took up the haka with relish, so the crowds wherever the New Zealanders toured came to appreciate it and anticipate it more and more.
-And it became recognised that whatever celebrity stars might appear in pre-match entertainment, nothing would be welcomed before a match quite so much as the ritual performance of the haka.
+And that's exactly what has happened in the past few decades since the advent of live television coverage brought the game to an ever wider audience in the 1960s, and the advent of full professionalism in the 1990s led to rugby becoming not merely a match, but an event with extensive pre-match entertainments.
+The more that the players took up the haka with relish, so the crowds wherever New Zealand toured came to appreciate it more and more.
+And it became recognised that whatever celebrity stars might appear in the pre-match build-up, nothing would be anticipated before a match quite so much as the ritual performance of the haka.
 The crowds loved it, and remarkably it wasn't just the New Zealand fans - the biggest cheer that the All Blacks would ever receive from opposition fans, was not when they scored a try, but when they performed the haka!
 (The reaction of the crowd can be gauged by the background sound in the videos below).

 Today the haka is performed with great passion and national pride.There is an air of expectancy after the national anthems have been sung and the time of the kick off draws near.
 The All Blacks come together and await the cue to perform.
-The opposition team also gathers together to prepare to face down the challenge.
+The opposition team also gathers together to face down the challenge.
 Often they'll form a line and maybe link arms.
-Then one of the New Zealanders who is designated to lead the war dance shouts his commands to his men and the haka begins, often with what sounds like a deep loud sigh.
+Then one of the New Zealanders, designated to lead the war dance, shouts his commands to his men and the haka begins, often with what sounds like a deep loud sigh.
 It is a potent expression of power.

 The Maoris are Polynesian by ancestry, and similar dances to the haka exist on many of the other islands in the South Pacific.
 Many of these islands also play rugby and most notably Fiji, Tonga and Samoa all have dance challenges which are superficially similar to that of the Maoris.
 And some American football teams, including Hawaiian teams, have also adopted versions of these dances.